CoralineAda/lftm/README.md

 _Reminders_
 I also have a heading for `Reminders`, which consist of actionable feedback that I have received or goals for myself relating to my interactions with others.

+### Projects
+Keep all your project notes in one place.
+Create a subfolder for each project, and one or more files in that subfolder for notes, goals, meetings, and so on.
+It's okay to have tasks in the project, just make sure to surface the ones that you will need to get to soon under the 'Soon' header in your work journal.
+This will actually help that 'Soon' group from growing too large to manage.

 ### Notes
 Create a separate document for each project that you have planned or in the works.
 Write down your thoughts and ideas, paste in URLs of relevant project docs, and write preliminary to-dos.
 Don't worry about over-organizing: this is a place for you to brain dump and free your mind from having to remember a thousand details.